The Consensus on Pornography

 In response, many groups all across the cultural spectrum have offered arguments to convince skeptics, self-help programs to break the habit, and even communities for people to share their struggles and support one another.
 Quality resources abound for the man or woman wrestling with an addiction to pornography, and many of them have value for those without the addiction since they frequently have profound insights about human nature and cultivating healthy relationships.

 Nevertheless, the problem of pornography continues to wreak havoc among people, especially men.
 Men today may have more resources to help them cope with the vice, but they also have much easier access with their technology.
 One can make all the convincing arguments he wants that pornography is bad, but it does not really feel bad when it is so ubiquitous.
-After all, how can something be so bad if so many men do it and it is so accessible?
+After all, how can something be so bad if so many men do it and it is so easy to view?

 While they have helped a few people, most arguments against pornography have mostly had the effect of pushing the subject into secrecy.
-The great majority of men, religious or not, look at pornography, but keep silent about it.
+The great majority of men, religious or not, look at pornography but keep silent about it.
 Similar to the campaigns against smoking, campaigns against pornography have stigmatized the behavior, but have not really eliminated it.
 A smoker might now have to steal a puff in his car away from others; the porn-addict does the same.

 The Subtle Symptom of Pornography